 When a STP Lodgement has been sent but the Pay Run Dates (Period Start, End and/or Pay Day) were incorrect, you can process a Missed Pay Run (if the Pay Day Date has passed) OR an Out of Cycle Pay Run (if the Pay Day Date is current or future).

-Refer to What do I do when the Pay Run Dates are incorrect within the STP Lodgement?
+Refer to What do I do when the Pay Run Dates are incorrect within a STP Lodgement?

 To correct an amount that has been STP Reported and is not the result of an underpayment (Scenario 3) or overpayment (Scenario 4), you can either process a Missed Pay Run (if the Pay Day Date has passed) OR an Cycle Pay Run if the Pay Day Date is current or future.